rootsandberries/irm-r-and-litsearchr/setup.md

 ## Data

-To download the files needed for this lesson, they can be found [here](https://figshare.com/articles/dataset/litsearchr_lc_files/12753506/2).
-You can save the files to your desktop.
+To download the files needed for this lesson, they can be found [here](https://cmu.box.com/s/1hseszrdcjhhktipiypvvwf90ioriq5r).
+You can save the files to your desktop in the folder call lc_litsearchr.

 ### Windows